Meet the board members and advisors

 Michael A. Köhler

 Dr Köhler is Ambassador and co-lead of the Grand Bargain between some of the largest donors and humanitarian organisations who have committed to improve the effectiveness and efficiency of the humanitarian action (since 2023).
 He has extensive field and Headquarters experience in foreign policy, development and humanitarian affairs.
 From 1994 to 2024 Michael Köhler served in the European Commission.
 From August 2019 to January 2024 Dr Köhler was Deputy Acting Director-General for European Civil Protection and Humanitarian Aid Operations in the European Commission’s DG ECHO, in charge of coordinating the world-wide EU humanitarian aid activities.
-Michael Köhler holds a Dr. phil. in History and Middle Eastern Studies from Hamburg University (1987).
+Michael Köhler holds a Dr. Phil. in History and Middle Eastern Studies from Hamburg University (1987).
 Since 1997 he is a professor for "Europe and the Mediterranean" the College of Europe in Bruges, Belgium, and teaches at Université Paris1 – Panthéon-Sorbonne.